cabforum/smime/SBR.md

 2. The ability to conduct an audit that addresses the criteria specified in an Eligible Audit Scheme (see [Section 8.4](#84-topics-covered-by-assessment));
 3. Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function;
 4. (For audits conducted in accordance with any one of the ETSI standards) accredited in accordance with ISO 17065 applying the requirements specified in ETSI EN 319 403;
-5. (For audits conducted in accordance with the WebTrust standard) licensed by WebTrust;
+5. (For audits conducted in accordance with the WebTrust standard) licensed for WebTrust by CPA Canada;
 6. Bound by law, government regulation, or professional code of ethics; and
 7. Except in the case of an Internal Government Auditing Agency, maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage.